openfisca/openfisca-core/CONTRIBUTING.md

 Opening a Pull Request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.

-If the Pull Request depends on another opened Pull Request on another repository (like OpenFisca-Core/OpenFisca-France), the requirements should be updated in the dependent project via its `setup.py`.

 ### Peer reviews

 All pull requests must be reviewed by someone else than their original author.